-If your appeal is properly compiled and submitted with supporting documents, your appeal may be resolved at ADR (Alternate Dispute Resolution) hearing at IAD.
+If your Immigration Appeals is properly compiled and submitted with supporting documents, your appeal may be resolved at ADR (Alternate Dispute Resolution) hearing at IAD.
 This is a less formal hearing where a member of IAD will try to resolve the matter.

 If IAD refuses your appeal, you may file a case for Judicial review at Federal court of Canada.

 Canadian Permanent Residents are required to live 730 days in Canada out of 5 years.
 If you failed to fulfil your residency obligation, your departure order would be issued.
 You can appeal in Immigration Appeals the decision in IAD.
 This appeal will put a hold of your departure order.

 You need an experienced counsel to draft your appeal for Immigration Appeals and represent you before IAD.

 At Euro Immigration Consultants we are experienced and authorized to represent clients at IAD.
 We have successfully helped several clients in the appeals and saved them from deportation.
 Contact us and discuss your case.
 We will do our level best to help you save your PR status in Canada.